THE WOMAN WHO SPOKE TO COMPUTERS

 The first computers were beasts, room-sized boxes bursting with tubes and tape and glitches.
 The few who could program them were not your average nerds.
 One was a Harvard physics professor.
 Another was the founder of IBM.
 And one was a prim, proper woman soon known as “Amazing Grace.”

 Grace Murray Hopper is hardly a household name like Steve Jobs or Bill Gates.
 But she looms just as large in the creation of the device you’re using to reading this.
 Without Grace Hopper, aka “The Grand Old Lady of Software,” computers would still be user-hostile.
-Though smaller, lighter, and too much with us, they would respond only to numbers.
+Though smaller, lighter, and still too much with us, they would respond only to numbers.
 Imagine — “Hey, Siri — 21, 29, 3.14159!”

 Grace Murray was a curious child, curiously independent, curiously driven, and just plain curious about everything.
 Growing up in New York in the 1910s, she was drawn not to dolls (hiss!) but to gadgets.
 At age seven, she dissected an alarm clock to see what made it tick.
 When she couldn’t find the answer, she found another clock.
 And another.
 Seven in all before her mother stopped her.

-In the decade of flappers and floozies, Grace studied math at Vassar, then went on to earn a Ph.D. in that scary subject — at Yale.
+In the decade of flappers and floozies, Grace studied math at Vassar, then went on to earn a Ph.D. in that same scary subject — at Yale.
 Married to an NYU professor, she took his name but took no leave of absence for family or children.
 Professor Hopper, soon teaching math at Vassar, was more fascinated by numbers, systems, logic.

 There the Navy was using the world’s first mainframe computer, the Mark I, to calculate artillery trajectories.
 Standing before the behemoth, eight feet tall, 50 feet long, and less powerful than the computer chip in your key fob, Grace stood her ground.
 She found the Mark I “the prettiest gadget I ever saw.”